lehidalgo/mastering-llms/README.md

 ## NLP Basics

-Before diving into LLMs, it's crucial to have a solid understanding of Natural Language Processing (NLP).
-Here are some resources to get you started:
+Before diving into LLMs, it's essential to have a solid understanding of Natural Language Processing (NLP).
+Here are some resources to help you get started:

 1. [Natural Language Processing with Python](https://www.amazon.com/Natural-Language-Processing-Python-Analyzing/dp/0596516495): This book offers a highly accessible introduction to natural language processing, the field that supports a variety of language technologies, from predictive text and email filtering to automatic summarization and translation. - [Github](https://github.com/Sturzgefahr/Natural-Language-Processing-with-Python-Analyzing-Text-with-the-Natural-Language-Toolkit)